akierig/awesome-self-archiving/readme.md

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.

 ## About
 Just another internet weirdo, determined to hang on to the web and computers as they once mainly were.
+I live at [anelki.net](https://anelki.net) and on [tilde.chat](https://tilde.chat).

 ## License
 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

 To the extent possible under law, akierig has waived all copyright and related or neighboring rights to this work.